-Damos Aviation Services, Inc. has joined with Michael Strelka, CPA, to develop a commercial pilot life-time earnings model.
+Damos Aviation Services, Inc. has developed a commercial pilot life-time earnings model.
 This model may be used for pilots who have not yet been hired by a Part 121 air carrier or for Part 121 and Part 135 pilots who have lost their license and can no longer fly as a commercial airline pilot.
 For pilots who have not yet been employed by an air carrier, the model can accommodate three career paths: 1) regional airline employment throughout the pilot’s career, 2) initial employment as a regional airline pilot followed by employment at a major carrier, and 3) major air carrier employment throughout the pilot’s career.
 For pilots who are currently employed by a regional or Part 135 air carrier, the model includes changes to a major airline.

 For all career paths, the model includes upgrades from first officer to captain and changes from smaller to larger aircraft.
 The commercial pilot life-time earnings model takes benefits into account as well as hourly pay rates.